bowman2001/perplex/exampleSite/content/doc/overview/coming/index.md

   - AsciiCast (self-hosted).
 The current shortcode is only a wrapper for a call to the official server.
   - Audio
   - Image galleries

-: Hugo’s shortcodes for Youtube and Vimeo are not GDPR-compliant.
+  - override Hugo’s shortcodes for Youtube and Vimeo because they are not GDPR-compliant.

 Icons
 : Allow to use other icon sets than Material Symbols in the menus.

 New elements
-: Many vague ideas ...
+: Many ideas ...
 {.dl-loose}

 Suggestions are welcome as new issues in the [repo](https://github.com/bowman2001/perplex).
 Please check out the existing ones before filing a new one.